 • Growthrac Pre-marriage Mentoring This program is designed to give your marriage a solid advantage!
 It can help you to: • Develop skills • Align expectations • Discover strength and growth areas • Build a support system • Identify tools and resources that could help you during this time in your relationship together as well as after marriage.

 • Prepinc.com PREP (Prevention and Relationship Enhancement Program) is one of the most comprehensive and well respected divorce-prevention/marriage enhancing programs in the world.
 PREP is a skills and principles-building curriculum designed to help partners say what they need to say, get to the heart of problems, and increase their connection with each other.
 PREP is for couples who want to make their marriage be the best it can be.

 • Startmarriageright.com Whether you are single, dating, engaged, or newlyweds, this web site is created for you with articles, interviews, and resources to help you prepare for marriage, because as they say, “We believe that your wedding day is just the beginning!”
 (And we agree.)

 • How Can I Be Sure?: Questions to Ask Before You Get Married -written by Bob Phillips, published by Harvest House Publishers.
 This book is actually designed not to be an “answer book for marriage problems”, but rather it’s meant to be an inventory and “discussion guide to help couples open up important channels of communication; express their thoughts, desires, and feelings to each other; and enhance their growing relationship together.”
 This book is also designed to be a helpful tool in the hands of Pastors and Counselors for pre-marital counseling.

+• Saving Your Marriage Before It Starts: Seven Questions to Ask Before and After You Marry -written by Dr Les and Dr Leslie Parrott, published by Zondervan Publishing.
 This book “cuts to the heart of every marital conflict.
 Whether single and dating, in a committed relationship, contemplating marriage, or already ensconced in one, this book will help you learn the skills you’ll need for a lasting and happy life together—before unhappiness sets in.”
-They’ve also written two workbooks as companions to this book, one for the man and one for the woman.
+They’ve also written two workbooks as companions to this book.
+One is written for the man and one for the woman.

 • Should We Stay Together? -written by Jeffrey Larson, published by Jossey -Bass.
 This book includes Self-Tests from the Relate Premarital Questionnaire.
 It debunks many time-honored myths as it provides couples with the tools they need to make better decisions and explore many aspects of their relationship.
 From individual characteristics, idiosyncratic family histories, unresolved conflicts and needs, and combined strengths and weaknesses, this book will help couples understand the specific traits that predict a satisfying or disastrous relationship.